-- Knowing you're safe doesn't always stop anxiety because the Alarm Brain doesn't learn through logic. - It only learns through experience.
+- Knowing you're safe often doesn't stop anxiety because the Alarm Brain doesn't learn very well from logic. - It responds better to experience than facts from the Thinking Brain.

 How the Alarm Brain Learns

 - You teach your brain by facing fears, staying in the situation, and discovering: "That felt scary... but nothing bad happened." - This creates new learning: over time, the brain starts to rely more on the memory of safety than the expectation of danger. - This is called inhibitory learning you're not erasing fear, but building new safety memories that gradually become stronger than the fear response.
 Both can exist, but the more the brain sees the feared outcome doesn't occur, the more it relies on the safety memory than the fear memory.